-Traditional Nonstick Coating: Traditional nonstick coatings are made with Teflon, or Polytetrafluoroethylene (PTFE), which is what helps prevent food from sticking while cooking and makes for easy cleanup.
-But at high temperatures (450 degrees and above), the coating starts to break down and releases toxic fumes (links to healthcare concerns have not been substantiated).
-Related to PTFE is perfluorooctanoic acid (PFOA), another element that bore safety concerns.
-But since 2015, regulations stipulate that all cookware sold in the U.S. are PFOA-free, which is why you’ll see many brands tout that in their product descriptions.
+Traditional Nonstick Coating: Traditional nonstick coatings are made with Teflon, or polytetrafluoroethylene (PTFE), which is what helps prevent food from sticking while cooking and makes for easy cleanup.
+Related to PTFE is perfluorooctanoic acid (PFOA), but since 2015, regulations stipulate that all cookware sold in the U.S. is PFOA-free.

-Ceramic: If you’re still concerned about chemicals, opt for pans with a ceramic nonstick coating that can be used safely at higher heat.
+Ceramic: Pans with a ceramic nonstick coating that can be used safely at higher heat.
 The ceramic coating is made from silica, one of the elements of beach sand.
 This is either dipped or sprayed onto the interior surface to coat the pan, and then finished in a high-heat oven.
 Many ceramic models’ nonstick performance is on par with traditional materials, but the coating isn’t as durable.

 Hard-Anodized Aluminum: Because hard-anodized aluminum’s nonstick surface is baked in, rather than coated onto other metals (as in the case of PTFE and ceramic coatings), it renders the product stronger than stainless steel.
 It also produces an oxidized layer that’s both nonstick and more rugged than traditional nonstick coatings.
 This makes for a product that heats quickly and evenly and withstands chipping or flaking.